-Note: Please do not send your proposal via email.
+Note: You may send your proposal via email, however please also follow with a mailed hard copy..
 The USCF office accepts no responsibility for electronic submissions, which often require additional formatting.
 Once your bid is received, it will be forwarded to members of one of the USCF's volunteer committees for further evaluation.
 The USCF Executive Director will make the final decision, based in part on the committee's input.

 Bids are considered to be confidential until a decision is announced.
 Successful bids are public knowledge and may be distributed to future bidders; unsuccessful bids are not circulated.
 If your bid is approved, you will be notified by the USCF staff person in charge of your event.

-Seven Secrets of Success for USCF National Events
+Five Secrets of Success for USCF National Events